opencv/opencv/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

     adb install ./org.opencv.engine.apk
     adb install ./org.opencv.lib_v24_<hardware version>.apk

 There is a very base code snippet for Async init.
 It shows only basis principles of library Initiation.
-See 15-puzzle example for details.
+See the "15-puzzle" OpenCV sample for details.

 .. code-block:: java
     :linenos: